tomhall82/milestone-project-mildew-detection-in-cherry-leaves/README.md

 ![Project Hypothesis](assets/project_hypothesis.png)

 ### ML Performance Metrics

+This page presents the findings from our analysis.
+It details how the dataset was utilized for testing and outlines the results of the ML model training.
+Visuals are included to illustrate the model's accuracy and loss on both the training and validation sets.
+Additionally, the page highlights the model's performance on the test set post-training and discusses its implications for the business requirements.

+The images show:

 - Label Frequencies for Train, Validation and Test Sets
 - Model History - Accuracy and Losses